 Southeast Asia Youth Leadership Program (SEAYLP)

-The Southeast Asia Youth Leadership Program (SEAYLP) brings 60 young people from Southeast Asia to the United States each year through a U.S. State Department grant in the spring, this year April 1-23.
+The Southeast Asia Youth Leadership Program (SEAYLP) brings 60 high school students from Southeast Asia to Northern Illinois University through a U.S. State Department grant in the spring, this year April 1-23.
 Participants learn about diversity and cultural appreciation, community

-Plans are underway for the 11th session of SEAYLP, April 4-28.
-Participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand and Vietnam will travel to NIU to engage in courses and workshops on access and equity, green technology for economic growth, security, leadership, teambuilding and cultural diversity, concluding with a three-day study tour of the nation’s capital.
+NIU's Center for Southeast Asian Studies has hosted SEAYLP since 2009, welcoming participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand and Vietnam.
+While in the U.S., these talented young people engage in courses and workshops on access and equity, green technology for economic growth, security, leadership, teambuilding and cultural diversity, concluding with a three-day study tour of the nation’s capital.
 CSEAS actively recruits host families for a week of hosting participants in SEAYLP; if you are interested, please contact CSEAS at email@example.com.

 American high school students with community service and leadership experience are also invited to participate in the program through a weekend Global Youth Leaders Camp and a three-day study tour to Washington, D.C.
 This free opportunity gives selected Illinois high school students, ages 15-17, the chance to work alongside peers from ten Southeast Asian countries, to learn about diverse cultures, build lasting friendships, and to practice leadership and civic action skills.